LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ![](docs/images/quality-5-alignment.png)

 Icons should be centered, but shape-aware.

-In most cases, you should place an icon so that the vertical and horizontal margins from the canvas borders are the same.
-Some icons will look misaligned because of their shape.
-You need to align them to the optical center as much as possible within the icon content area.
+For some icons, it’s not enough to focus on equal distances from the canvas borders, because they may look misaligned due to their shape.
+Align them to the optical center as much as possible within the icon content area.
 The optical aligment is where your icon looks and feels centered.

 **6 Text icons**